14-Hari-14/Grammar-Checker/README.md

 The model achieved:

-- Mean Absolute Error: 0.48–0.52 on validation data
+- **Mean Absolute Error**: 0.48–0.52 on validation data
+  - (The average of the absolute differences between predicted and actual values, indicating overall prediction error.)
-- R² Score: 0.65–0.72 on validation data
+- **R² Score**: 0.65–0.72 on validation data
+  - (Measures how well the model explains the variability of the target; closer to 1 means better fit.)
 - Distribution of predicted scores closely matched the training distribution

 ## Implemented Optimizations

-We made several improvements to boost performance and reliability:
+While working on this project I made several improvements to boost performance and reliability:

 ### Whisper Integration